openthread/spinel-spec/core/detail-properties-core.md

   -- -->

 `HOST_POWER_STATE_OFFLINE`
-: OS is physically powered off and cannot be awakened by the NCP.
+: AP is physically powered off and cannot be awakened by the NCP.

 `HOST_POWER_STATE_DEEP_SLEEP`
-: OS is in a deep low power state and will require a long time to wake.
+: AP is in a deep low power state and will require a long time to wake.
 In this state, the NCP **MUST NOT** send any commands, including any commands that contain network packets, prior to signaling the host explicitly to awaken and receiving a signal to update the state to `HOST_POWER_STATE_ONLINE`.

 `HOST_POWER_STATE_LOW_POWER`
-: OS is in a low power state and can be awakened quickly.
+: AP is in a low power state and can be awakened quickly.

 `HOST_POWER_STATE_ONLINE`
-: OS is powered for full responsiveness.
+: AP is powered for full responsiveness.

-After the OS sends `CMD_PROP_VALUE_SET` for this property with a value other than `HOST_POWER_STATE_ONLINE`, it **SHOULD** wait for the NCP to acknowledge the property update (with a `CMD_VALUE_IS` command) before entering the specified power state.
+After the AP sends `CMD_PROP_VALUE_SET` for this property with a value other than `HOST_POWER_STATE_ONLINE`, it **SHOULD** wait for the NCP to acknowledge the property update (with a `CMD_VALUE_IS` command) before entering the specified power state.